Euros In Croatia – Info On Currency In Croatia

 EURO IN CROATIA CHANGEOVER

-Starting January 1, 2023, Croatia stopped using Croatian Kuna and adopted the use of the euro.
-Prices in Croatia are displayed in euro and Kuna, which started in the summer of 2022, but you must pay for things in only euros from Jan 14.
+Starting 1 January 2023, Croatia stopped using Croatian Kuna and adopted the use of the euro.
+Prices in Croatia are displayed in euros and Kuna, which started in the summer of 2022, but you have been required to pay for things in the new currency since 14 January 2023.

-What Is The Exchange Rate From Kuna To Euro
+What Is The Fixed Exchange Rate From Kuna To Euro

 The fixed conversion rate of Kuna to euro is established at 1.00 EUR = 7.53450 HRK.